 They/Them.
-I'm currently a PhD student in the Security and Privacy Lab at University of Washington's Computer Science School.
-I am advised by Franziska Roesner.
+I am currently a postdoc advised by Damon McCoy at New York University Tandon.
+I graduated with my PhD in 2022 from the Security and Privacy Lab at University of Washington's Computer Science School.
+I was advised by Franziska Roesner.

 I am broadly interested in user interactions with misinformation, usable privacy and security, understanding privacy practices and concerns of marginalized communities, as well as designing for privacy in the age of Internet-of-Things.